 ●The final analysis for overall survival occurred when there were 255 deaths.
 Median survival was significantly longer with cobimetinib plus vemurafenib compared with placebo plus vemurafenib (22.3 versus 17.4 months, HR 0.70, 95% CI 0.55-0.90)

-Encorafenib plus binimetinib — Encorafenib (LGX818) plus binimetinib – Phase I results with the combination of the novel BRAF inhibitor encorafenib plus binimetinib have led to the initiation of a phase III trial , in which this combination is being compared with vemurafenib alone and encorafenib alone (NCT01909453).
+Encorafenib plus binimetinib — Phase I results with the combination of the novel BRAF inhibitor encorafenib (LGX818) plus binimetinib have led to the initiation of a phase III trial in which this combination is being compared with vemurafenib alone and encorafenib alone (NCT01909453).
+Neither encorafenib nor binimetinib is approved for use outside a clinical trial setting.

 SUMMARY AND RECOMMENDATIONS

 ●The presence of a V600E or V600K mutation predicts responsiveness to BRAF inhibitors or MEK inhibition.
-Three agents have demonstrated significant clinical benefit and been approved for use in patients with BRAF mutations: the BRAF inhibitors vemurafenib and dabrafenib and the MEK inhibitor trametinib.
-There are no clinical trials comparing these three agents with each other; however, data suggest that the BRAF inhibitors, vemurafenib and dabrafenib, are more active than the MEK inhibitor trametinib.
-Dabrafenib and vemurafenib appear to have similar clinical activity, so the choice between those two agents will likely be based on other factors including their distinct toxicity profiles.
+Three agents have demonstrated significant clinical benefit and have been approved for use in patients with BRAF mutations: the BRAF inhibitors vemurafenib and dabrafenib and the MEK inhibitor trametinib.
+There are no clinical trials comparing these three agents with each other; however, data suggest that the BRAF inhibitors vemurafenib and dabrafenib are more active than the MEK inhibitor trametinib.
+Dabrafenib and vemurafenib appear to have similar clinical activity, so the choice between those two agents will likely be based on other factors, including their distinct toxicity profiles.
 (See 'Vemurafenib' above and 'Dabrafenib' above and 'Trametinib' above.)

-●The combination of a BRAF inhibitor and a MEK inhibitor (dabrafenib plus trametinib or vemurafenib plus cobimetinib) has a longer progression-free survival, higher objective response rate, and longer overall survival compared with a BRAF inhibitor alone.
-The combination is also associated with significantly less skin toxicity but greater pyrexia and chills.
-For patients who are candidates for targeted therapy, we recommend starting with the combination of a BRAF inhibitor and a MEK inhibitor rather than a single agent (Grade 1A).
+●In patients with a BRAFV600E or BRAFV600K mutation, the combination of a BRAF inhibitor and an MEK inhibitor (dabrafenib plus trametinib or vemurafenib plus cobimetinib) has a longer progression-free survival, higher objective response rate, and longer overall survival compared with a BRAF inhibitor alone.
+The combination is also associated with significantly less skin toxicity, but greater pyrexia and chills (for dabrafenib/trametinib) and other side effects, including creatine kinase elevations, visual problems, and bleeding risk (for vemurafenib/cobimetinib).
+For patients who are candidates for targeted therapy, we recommend starting with a combination of a BRAF inhibitor and an MEK inhibitor rather than a single agent (Grade 1A).
 (See 'Combined MEK plus BRAF inhibition' above.)

-•For patients with a V600 BRAF mutation who were initially treated with immunotherapy and whose disease can no longer be controlled with immunotherapy using either high dose IL-2 or ipilimumab, we recommend targeted therapy rather than chemotherapy (Grade 1A).
+•For patients with a BRAFV600 mutation who were initially treated with immunotherapy and whose disease can no longer be controlled with immunotherapy, we recommend targeted therapy rather than chemotherapy (Grade 1A).

-●Targeted therapy with BRAF inhibitors is not indicated in patients without a characteristic V600 BRAF mutation.
+●Targeted therapy with BRAF inhibitors is not indicated in patients without a characteristic BRAFV600 mutation.
 (See 'BRAF inhibition' above.)

-●For patients without a V600 BRAF mutation but with a KIT mutation, use of a KIT inhibitor (eg, imatinib) may provide an important treatment option, preferably in the context of a formal clinical trial.
+●For patients without a BRAFV600 mutation but with a KIT mutation, use of a KIT inhibitor (eg, imatinib) may provide an important treatment option, preferably in the context of a formal clinical trial.
 (See "Mucosal melanoma", section on 'Targeted therapy'.)

 - Cole BF, Gelber RD, Kirkwood JM, et al. Quality-of-life-adjusted survival analysis of interferon alfa-2b adjuvant treatment of high-risk resected cutaneous melanoma: an Eastern Cooperative Oncology Group study.
 J Clin Oncol 1996; 14:2666.